cytoscape/cytoscape.js/documentation/md/notation.md

 By default, a function returns a reference back to the calling object to allow for jQuery-like chaining (e.g. `obj.fn1().fn2().fn3()`).
 Unless otherwise indicated in this documentation, a function is chainable in this manner unless a different return value is specified.
 This applies both to the core and to collections.

+For functions that return a value, note that calling a singular &mdash; `ele`, `node`, or `edge` &mdash; function on a collection of more than one element will return the expected value for only the first element.

 ## Position